haxtheweb/edtechjoker/draft-outline.md

 - The next class I'll then use examples people produced as the basis for what we'll review together
 - This feedback loop will continue repeating, usually each loop finishing it's cycle with additional tasks for you to do out of class + blog about a specific topic

-#### Code By The Numbers - Activity Together
+#### Code By The Numbers
 - We're going to start from this pen about amazing professors: https://codepen.io/btopro/pen/PoLJXVj
-- Recording from class that day: https://www.youtube.com/watch?v=LGZHodz7dLo
+- Recording from a past class running through this activity: https://www.youtube.com/watch?v=LGZHodz7dLo
 - Fork the pen and follow along / answering questions in the activity along the way
 - Let's add a button that when we press it, it generates a new copy of our card
 - Let's add a button that when we press it, the title of the card changes